epitt92/rug-api/README.md

 ## Architecture

-The Rug API application is deployed on AWS ECS.
-We leverage an autoscaling group to ensure that the application scales up or down based on demand.
-In front of the ECS, we have a load balancer that evenly distributes incoming application traffic across multiple targets, increasing the availability of your application.

-The architecture follows best practices for high availability and scalability.
+The rug.ai API application is deployed on AWS ECS.
+It leverages an autoscaling group to ensure that the application scales up or down based on demand, this autoscaling functionality is managed by AWS Fargate.
+In front of the ECS, it also deploys a load balancer that evenly distributes incoming application traffic across multiple targets, increasing the availability of your application.
+The architecture follows best practices for high availability and scalability across multiple zones:

 ![Rug API App Architecture](https://github.com/diffusion-io/rug-api/blob/main/images/rug-api-architecture.png)

+In addition, some of the application endpoints make use of other rug.ai services, such as the SQS queue service and serverless compute functions deployed as part of another rug.ai application.
+This API does not contain deployment details for these services, although some of the API endpoints make use of the queue service to create workloads for other deployments in the stack:

 ![rug api SQS ](https://github.com/diffusion-io/rug-api/blob/main/images/rug-api-SQS.png)